AdobeDocs/analytics-platform.en/help/use-cases/b2b/b2b-edition/use-cases-overview.md

 ### Build product value

-Measure impact of product  releases and product usage on customer satisfaction at the account and user level for optimizing product features and capabilities and informing future product development.
+Measure the impact of product  releases and product usage on customer satisfaction at the account and user level.
+So, you can optimize product features and capabilities and inform future product development.

 The [detailed use case article](build-product-value.md) explores how Customer Journey Analytics B2B Edition can help to build product value.

 ## Setup

-Before you can implement above mentioned use cases, ensure you have [setup](setup.md) your Customer Journey Analytics B2B Edition properly.
+The [setup article](setup.md) discusses how to set up Customer Journey Analytics B2B Edition to support these use cases.